-- a. have been admitted to a graduate program as a full-time student; - b. be pursuing their studies as a full-time occupation; - c. identify themself as a full-time graduate student; - d. be designated by the university as a full-time graduate student; - e. for most programs (and all research-based programs) be geographically available and visit the campus regularly.
-Other programs may have different requirements and may be conducted fully on-line.
-Without forfeiting full-time status, a graduate student, while still under supervision, may be away from the university (e.g. visiting libraries, doing field work, attending a graduate course at another institution, etc.) provided that, if any such period exceeds four weeks in any one term, written evidence shall be available in the Graduate Studies Office to the effect that this request has the approval of the department or program Chair and Graduate Associate Dean.
-For information on full time off campus please consult section 2.5.6. - f. be considered to be a full-time graduate student by their supervisor or equivalent (designated by the program office) - g. students who change status from full to part-time, do not receive any more time to complete their program and will continue to be charged tuition fees at the full-time level. - h. students who change part to full time will have their term count re-set on a ratio of 2:1
+- a. have been admitted to a graduate program as a full-time student; - b. be pursuing their studies as a full-time occupation; - c. identify themself as a full-time graduate student; - d. be designated by the university as a full-time graduate student; - e. for most programs (and all research-based programs) be geographically available and visit the campus regularly which normally means multiple times per week; written permission from the department/supervisor is required for studies to normally be off campus.
+Other programs may have different requirements and may be conducted fully on line.Please line.
+Please refer to section 2.5.6 for information on being full-time off campus and 2.5.8 for information on vacations; - f. be considered to be a full-time graduate student by their supervisor or equivalent (designated by the program office); - understand that students who change status from full to part-time, do not receive any more time to complete their program and will continue to be charged tuition fees at the full-time level; - h. understand that students who change part to full time will have their term count re-set on a ratio of 2:1.

 All active graduate students other than full-time graduate students as defined above are part-time graduate students.
-See also section 3.6 or 4.6 for more information on program progression.
+See also section 3 Regulations for Degree Progression for more information on program progression.